Cookies 🍪

-Elephant and Rider Model
+Elephant & Rider Model

 The Elephant and Rider Model (translated from the German “Elefant und Reiter Modell”) is a psychological framework that illustrates the interaction between rational thinking and emotional impulses in decision-making and behavioral change.